 |Retail Stocks Review|

-Retail Stocks' overall trend, revealed by trends of price, leverage, and time, are defined and discussed in the The Matrix for subscribers.
+Retail Stocks' overall trend, revealed by trends of price, leverage, and time, are defined and discussed in The Matrix for subscribers.

-Retail Stocks verse S&P 500
+Retail to S&P 500 Oscillator

-Follow me on Twitter or facebook for further discussion.
+Follow me on Twitter or Facebook for further discussion.

 Market-driven money flow, trend, and intermarket analysis is provided by an Access Key.